davidlampon/charts/README.md

 ### <a name="presentation"></a>Presentation

 This exercise has been developed with Atom on Chrome and the result has been tested on Firefox and Internet Explorer 11.
-This exercise has been developed in an approximate time of 12 hours.
-Although the recommended time to do it was stated in 8 hours, many factors have increased the development time.
+The time spent in development is approximate 12 hours, although the recommended time to do it was stated in 8 hours, many factors have increased the development time.

 ### <a name="time_used"></a>Time used (approximate times)
 * Understanding of the exercise and planning: 1.5h (offline)